Plaid Cymru: 1980s

 Caernarfon MP Dafydd Wigley succeeded Gwynfor Evans as president in 1981, inheriting a party whose morale was at an all-time low.
-In 1981 the party adopted "community socialism" as a constitutional aim.
+In 1981 the party adopted a policy of "community socialism".
 While the party embarked on a wide-ranging review of its priorities and goals, Gwynfor Evans fought a successful campaign (including the threat of a hunger strike) to oblige the Conservative government to fulfill its promise to establish S4C, a Welsh-language television station.
-In 1984 Dafydd Elis-Thomas was elected president, defeating Dafydd Iwan, a move that saw the party shift to the left.
+In 1984, Dafydd Elis-Thomas was elected president, defeating Dafydd Iwan, a move that saw the party shift to the left.
 Ieuan Wyn Jones (later Plaid Cymru leader) captured Ynys Môn from the Conservatives in 1987.
 In 1989 Dafydd Wigley once again assumed the presidency of the party.

 1990s

-In the 1992 general election the party added a fourth MP, Cynog Dafis, when he gained Ceredigion and Pembroke North from the Liberal Democrats.
+In the 1992 general election, the party added a fourth MP, Cynog Dafis, when he gained Ceredigion and Pembroke North from the Liberal Democrats.
 Dafis was endorsed by the local branch of the Green Party.
 The party's vote share recovered to 9.9% at the 1997 general election.

 In 1997, following the election of a Labour government committed to devolution for Wales, a further referendum was narrowly won, establishing the National Assembly for Wales.
 Plaid Cymru became the main opposition to the ruling Labour Party, with 17 seats to Labour's 28.
 In doing so, it appeared to have broken out of its rural Welsh-speaking heartland, and gained seats in traditionally strong Labour areas in industrial South Wales.

+Ahead of the 1999 National Assembly for Wales election, Plaid Cymru dropped its policy of Welsh independence in favour of continued membership in the European Union.
+These changes in policy were made as it was believed that the electorate in Wales did not view independence as an important issue.
+It also adopted social democracy for its economic policy in an attempt to weaken Labour.
+These changes in policy have been used to explain the party's subsequent electoral success in Labour's traditional South East Wales heartlands.